sakai-mirror/melete/trunk/readme/readme_upgrade.txt

 			  Hibernate sometimes doesn't create it.

 	4.2.
 It is necessary to run this script in order for the upgrade to run successfully.
-	    As of Melete2.5, we are moving the dtd declaration for the SEQ_XML column in MELETE_MODULE from an external reference to an internal inline dtd.
+	    As of Melete2.5, we have moved the dtd declaration for the SEQ_XML column in MELETE_MODULE from an external reference to an internal inline dtd.
 The script /components/src/sql/mysql/seqxml_script.sql achieves this.
 Review the script and make sure dtdlocation variable is set up correctly for your installation.
 Execute this script and check the MELETE_MODULE table to make sure